-What's more, by doing what comes unnaturally, you'll be more likely to notice the consequences of the non-routine behaviours.
+What's more, by doing what comes unnaturally, you'll be more likely to notice the consequences of the non-routine behaviors.
 You'll spot that when you do something different, you get something different.
 You'll be acting on the world instead of letting it act upon you.
 That means more self-responsibility, which is vital for effectiveness in all areas of your life.
 And more open-mindedness, which can mean better relationships and far less stress.
 Never underestimate the power that changing yourself has on other people: bosses, colleagues, friends, partners and lovers, in positive ways.

 ©2011 by Ben [C] Fletcher & Karen Pine.